-1. Essex Court Chambers is committed to making reasonable adjustments in order to reduce substantial disadvantage for disabled people working with Chambers or receiving legal services.
-This policy covers all employees of Chambers, barristers, clerks, pupils, mini-pupils, clients and visitors to Chambers.
+1. Essex Court Chambers is committed to making reasonable adjustments in order to reduce substantial disadvantage for disabled people working with or in Chambers or receiving legal services.
+This policy covers all employees of Chambers, barristers, clerks, pupils, mini-pupils, applicants for pupillage or employment within Chambers, clients and visitors to Chambers.